RaphaelHythloday/Gorokhovsky_CSCI2270_FinalProject/README.md

 +--------+--------+--------+--------+
 ```
 ##System requirements
-I've only tested it in ubuntu, but the code is portable and should compile anywhere.
+I've only tested it on ubuntu, but the code is portable and should compile anywhere.
 Please file a bug report if you find it doesn't work on your OS and I'll try to fix it.

 ##Group members
 Just me :).